dominguesluciano/Belly-Button-Biodiversity-interactive-dashboard/README.md

 ### Deployment

-The dashboard can be visualized in this github page: https://bit.ly/3gnLe1C
+The dashboard can be visualized in as a Heroku App: https://bit.ly/2BsAXCs

 #### About the Data